BillBinAz/udi-poly-meteohub/POLYGLOT_CONFIG.md

 ## Configuration

-The MeteoBridge node server has the following user configuration
+The MeteoHub node server has the following user configuration
 parameters:

 - IPAddress: The IP address of the MeteoHub.